 Some scholarships are renewable, and some are awarded for one year only.
 Please read your notification letter carefully as it will detail all the terms of your scholarship award.

-- A current resident of Sarasota, Manatee, Charlotte, or DeSoto County, a graduating high school senior or graduate of a high school in one of these counties.
+- A current resident of Sarasota, Manatee, Charlotte, or DeSoto County or graduate from a high school in one of these four counties

-- Under 24 years of age as of December 31st of the year in which you apply.
+- Under the age of 24 as of December 31st of the year in which you apply

 Yes, if you are a current resident of Sarasota, Manatee, DeSoto, or Charlotte County, or you are a graduate of a high school located within one of these four counties.